I’m a firm believer that the higher the social interest, the lower the anxiety, depression.

 Find your avoidance behavior.
 It will blow your mind!

-Tip 3.
-Life’s goal is to celebrate our flaws because our specific imperfection is the key to Self-mastery
+We must celebrate our flaws because our specific imperfection is the key to Self-mastery

 Nancy Coilier, helping those who think they need self-help, which is strange – self-help for those addicted to self-help 🙂 Anyway, she notes that this life of imperfection is ultimately a life of deep spirituality and serenity.